heiniglab/multiomics-network-inference/README.md

 However, the already existing scripts merely have been altered such that they allow execution using snakemake and more improvements should be done.

-Modifications too the pipeline can be done in
+Modifications to the pipeline can be done in

 ./Snakfile

+and in all subworkflow scripts under

+./snakemake_rules/

 A new run of the pipeline can be performed (with cluster execution) using the following command: